 The primary characters in “A Face You Shouldn’t Show” are Misa, a confident and experienced cabaret hostess, and Ai, a reserved and somewhat timid regular at the lesbian bar Misa works at.
 Their individual journeys of self-discovery and their evolving emotional connection form the core of this character-driven drama.

-Is A Face You Shouldn’t Show a completed manga?
+Is A Face You Shouldn’t Show a completed manga ?

 Where can I read A Face You Shouldn’t Show legally?

-Legal options to read “A Face You Shouldn’t Show” typically include purchasing the Japanese volumes from retailers like eBay, or looking for official English licensing announcements from manga publishers.
-While scanlations exist, supporting the author and publisher through official channels is encouraged for the future of yuri manga.
+Legal options to read “A Face You Shouldn’t Show” typically include purchasing the Japanese volumes from retailers like eBay, or looking for official English licensing announcements from

 Is A Face You Shouldn’t Show GL?